tkmagesh/Nutanix-GoFoundation-Aug-2024/readme.md

     - fmt.Errorf()
     - custom type implementing "error" interface
 - by convention the error is the last value of return results

+## Deferred Functions
+- postpone (or defer) the execution of the function until the current function execution is completed